-When R & M Service Experts General Manager Stephen Arvan was approached to provide a complimentary HVAC (Heating, Ventilation, and Air Conditioning) equipment installation for a serviceman who lost both his legs while deployed to Afghanistan, there was only one response: Absolutely.
+When R & M Service Experts General Manager Stephen Arvan was approached to provide a complimentary HVAC (Heating, Ventilation, and Air Conditioning) equipment installation for a serviceman who lost both his legs while serving in Afghanistan, there was only one answer: Absolutely.

 Cody Evans was only 27 when he was injured by an IED explosion while on patrol in Afghanistan.
-The explosion resulted in burns on his hands and arms, broken bones in one of his hands, a pulmonary embolism, and a fractured tailbone.
-It also took both his legs.
-After nearly a year of inpatient and outpatient treatment at Walter Reed National Military Medical Center, Cody went home to Tennessee and retired from the Marine Corps In January 2013.
+The explosion caused burns from his hands to his arms, broken bones in his right hand, a pulmonary embolism, and a broken tailbone.
+The explosion also took both his legs.
+After nearly a year of inpatient and outpatient treatment at Walter Reed National Military Medical Center, Cody went home to Tennessee and retired from the Marine Corps at the beginning of 2013.

 Even though Cody has been in Tennessee for more than three years now, in May Cody got a totally different kind of homecoming.
-With the participation of over 400 sub-contractors and 80 traveling volunteers, including NYC firefighters who responded to the Twin Towers on 9/11, the organization A Soldier’s Journey Home was able to give Cody a disabled-accessible home.
+With the contribution of over 400 sub-contractors and 80 traveling volunteers, including NYC firefighters who were at the Twin Towers on 9/11, the organization A Soldier’s Journey Home was able to give Cody a disabled-accessible home.

 That terrible day that will never be forgotten prompted a new age that resulted in many of our nation’s men and women being sent overseas.
-A Soldier’s Journey Home wants to offer support and make sure these men and women and their families know that their sacrifice does not go unnoticed.
+A Soldier’s Journey Home wants to show their support and make it known to these men and women and their families know that their sacrifice does not go unnoticed.

 “These soldiers have deployed to fight overseas for us and our freedom, so this is something we can do to show how thankful we are for their service,” said Stephen.
-Stephen was honored to be a part of such an amazing organization and has been working with A Soldier’s Journey Home for several months.
-He has now become the project coordinator for the group.
+Stephen was proud to be a part of such an incredible organization and has been working with A Soldier’s Journey Home for several months.
+He is now the project coordinator for the non-profit.

 “This was our first home build as our own non-profit group,” said Stephen.
 A vast amount of the volunteers and the board members had been assisting other organizations that help to rebuild after tragic events, including helping after Hurricane Katrina.
 A Soldier’s Journey home was created in 2015 to focus on soldiers returning home.

-Midway Services would like to welcome home Lance Corporal Cody Evans and we thank all of our soldiers and their families who sacrifice so much for all of us here at home.
+Midway Services is honored to welcome home Lance Corporal Cody Evans and we thank all of our soldiers and their families who sacrifice so much for all of us here at home.
 We salute you.